andriusbu/rpsim/README.md

 *RPSIM* rule based process simulation project is built on discrete event simulator DESMO-J and integrated business logic engine DROOLS/JBPM.
 All dependencies except DESMO-J are available in central MAVEN repository and are downloaded automatically.
 However DESMO-J library should be manually downloaded and installed into local MAVEN repository.

 Only DESMO-J core library is required to run *RPSIM*.
-This library can be downloaded from DESMO-J [http://desmoj.sourceforge.net/download.html download page].
+This library can be downloaded from DESMO-J [download page](http://desmoj.sourceforge.net/download.html).
 Library can be installed to local MAVEN repository by executing command below.

     mvn install:install-file \
 	    -Dfile=<path-to-file> \